python/cpython/Doc/faq/library.rst

 In theory, this means an exact accounting requires an exact understanding of the PVM bytecode implementation.
-In practice, it means that operations on shared variables of builtin data types (ints, lists, dicts, etc) that "look atomic" really are.
+In practice, it means that operations on shared variables of built-in data types (ints, lists, dicts, etc) that "look atomic" really are.

 For example, the following operations are all atomic (L, L1, L2 are lists, D,